cnhannon/cnhannon/README.md

 ## ✨ About Me:

+I'm Chris, and I'm looking for a career in the tech industry.
 I have recently completed Le Wagon's Data Analysis Bootcamp, expanding my toolkit for extracting insights and driving decisions through data.
 I am now in the process of enriching my professional projects portfolio, aiming to display my capabilities to potential employers.

 ### 📚 Learning:
 - **An Introduction to Statistical Learning with Python**